Gayton, Norfolk

 Gayton is a village and civil parish in the English county of Norfolk.

-The village is located 6 mi east of King's Lynn and 32 mi north-west of Norwich, along the Gaywood River and the B1145 between King's Lynn and Mundesley.
+Gayton is located 6 mi east of King's Lynn and 32 mi north-west of Norwich, along the Gaywood River and the B1145.

 History

 Gayton's name is of Anglo-Saxon and Viking origin and derives from either the Old Norse for 'goat settlement' or the Old English for 'Gaega's settlement'.

 In the Domesday Book, Gayton is recorded as a settlement of 51 households in the hundred of Freebridge.
 In 1086, the village was divided between the estates of William de Warenne, William d'Ecouis, Hugh de Montfort and Henry de Ferrers.

-Gayton Hall still stands within the parish.
-It was built in the early Nineteenth Century and its gardens remain open to the public.
+Well Hall once stood in the parish, it was built around 1700 on the site of a Benedictine monastery.